TrishaSrikanth-459/DeployStega/routing/prevalence_table.md

   collaborative development workflows.
 - The interval is fully completed, avoiding partial ingestion, delayed event reporting, or incomplete hourly archives.
-- The three-month duration is sufficient to smooth short-term fluctuations in activity while remaining focused on structural artifact prevalence rather than long-term platform evolution.
+- The one-month duration is sufficient to smooth short-term fluctuations in activity while remaining focused on structural artifact prevalence rather than long-term platform evolution.
 - Using a fixed historical window ensures reproducibility and prevents